-Here is a short list of bad investments to avoid when you are broke because there is uncertainty in the Stock Market due to an unstable economy.
+Here is a short list of bad investments to avoid because there is uncertainty in the Stock Market due to an unstable economy.

 If you are broke, you don’t have any money to speculate.